ivanovamir/stiller/README.md

 Then we enter into the console:
 ```
-pip uninstall typing and then enter y
+pip uninstall typing
 ```
+And then enter y